-Slippage is more that 30 percent at all India level, which is substantial by any standards.
+Slippage in rural water supply is more that 30 percent at all India level, which is substantial by any standards.
 Across the states, the extent of slippage varies widely (Figure 3).
-Thirteen out of 25 states record slippage at higher than national average.
-Slippage ranges from less than 5 percent in
+Thirteen out of 25 states record slippage at rates higher than national average.
+Slippage ranges from less than 5 percent in Karnataka and Goa to more than 60 percent in Mizoram, Arunachal Pradesh and Bihar (Figure 3).